MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/query-visualize-hierarchical-data.md

  Important things to remember when you create visualizations:

 -   Only one (1: N) self-referential relationship per entity can be set as hierarchical.
-In this relationship the primary entity and the related entity must be of the same type, such as account_parent_account or new_new_widget_new_widget.
+In this relationship the primary entity and the related entity must be of the same type, such as account_parent_account or Widget_new_Widget_new_Widget.

 -   Presently, a hierarchy or visualization is based on one entity only.
 You can depict the account hierarchy showing accounts at multiple levels, but you can’t show accounts and contacts in the same hierarchy visualization.